Once you have received a certificate, you can manage it and determine how it is shared, displayed or otherwise disseminated.

 The certificate may also show some additional custom information based on the certification scheme.
 Some of this additional information may be public or private.
 Private information is only viewable by you, the issuer and us and is indicated by an icon.
 Note the certification scheme owner can change the public/private settings of these custom fields, so information shown as private could become public in the future.

-The certificate page also shows various options, depending on whether you are the recipient, issuer or an inspector.
+The certificate page also shows various options on the right-hand side menu, depending on whether you are the recipient, issuer or an inspector, as well as depending on the settings of the certification scheme itself:

 *Find out more about smart badges.